openedx/edx-documentation/en_us/olx/source/problem-xml/create_problem.rst

 For more information about metrics for your course's problem components, see `Using edX Insights`_.

-You set the display name as an attribute of the ``problem`` element.
+With OLX, you set the display name as an attribute of the ``problem`` element.

 .. code-block:: xml